Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Integration / API / Data providers*: the platform supports integration with Active Directory/Azure AD, external databases, REST API, SOAP, flat files, and SQL for reading/writing.
 - *Flexible deployment*: it can be delivered on-premise, in a public cloud, a private cloud, or a hybrid ("Cloud your way") to adapt to compliance, scalability, and geographic requirements.

-The service is offered for a number of Service Desk operators.
-Each subscription is for 50 operators.

 The service offers the following advantages:

 - *Reduced operating costs* → thanks to process automation and a reduction in manual tasks, fewer repetitive interventions and a lower cost per ticket.